gtheler/thesis/110-sds/sds.md

 $ wget https://seamplex.com/feenox/dist/linux/feenox-linux-amd64.tar.gz
 ```

-The full documentation contains a [compilation guide](https://seamplex.com/feenox/compilation.html) with further detailed explanations of each of the steps involved.
+The full online documentation contains a [compilation guide](https://seamplex.com/feenox/compilation.html) with further detailed explanations of each of the steps involved.

-Since all the commands needed to either download a binary executable or to compile from source with customized optimization flags can be automatized, FeenoX can be built into a container such as Docker.
-This way, deployment and scalability can be customized and tweaked as needed.
+All the commands needed to either download a binary executable or to compile from source with customized optimization flags can be automatized.
+The repository contains a subdirectory [`dist`](https://github.com/seamplex/feenox/tree/main/dist) with instructions and scripts to build

+ * source tarballs
+ * binary tarballs
+ * Debian-compatible `.deb` packages

+This way, deployment of the solver can be customized and tweaked as needed, including creating Docker containers with a working version of FeenoX.

 ## Execution {#sec-execution}